aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-documents/optimize-pdf/_index.md

 ## Unembedding Fonts

 If the document uses embedded fonts it means that all font data is placed in the document.
-The advantage is that the document is viewable regardless of whether the font is installed on the user’s machine or not.
+The advantage is that the document is viewable regardless of whether the font is installed on the user's machine or not.
 But embedding fonts makes the document larger.
 The unembed fonts method removes all embedded fonts.
 This decreases the document size but the document may become unreadable if the correct font is not installed.

 ```php